 \section{Introduction}

-In certain field theories existence of non-Abelian moduli, localized on topological defects, is possible; this discovery was first made for Super-Yang-Mills theories with matter for non-Abelian topological strings \cite{HananyTong,AuzziBolognesi,ShifmanYung-ConfMon}.
-Then, inspired by a work \cite{Witten} on cosmic strings, a similar construction was developed \cite{Sh1,KurSh} for domain walls.
-In \cite{KurSh} existence of such a construction was proved by numerical calculations, and its low-energy dynamics - translational moduli of the domain wall and rotational non-Abelian moduli, localized on the wall - was analysed.
+In certain field theories, the existence of non-Abelian moduli localized on topological defects is possible.
+This fact was discovered originally for non-Abelian topological strings within the Super-Yang-Mills theories with matter~\cite{HananyTong,AuzziBolognesi,ShifmanYung-ConfMon}.
+Inspired by E.~Witten's work on cosmic strings~\cite{Witten}, a similar construction was developed for domain walls~\cite{Sh1,KurSh}.
+Also,~\cite{KurSh} proved the existence of such a construction numerically and analyzed its low-energy behaviour~--- the dynamics of the translational moduli of the domain wall and of the rotational non-Abelian moduli localized on the wall.

-Here we expand the previous results on non-Abelian moduli in several directions.
-First we establish correspondence between recently found analytic solution \cite{GaniLizRad, GaniLizRad2} of the domain wall profile, which supports non-Abelian moduli, and previous results from \cite{KurSh}, discussing the possibility to compare numeric and analytic solutions and the energies of lowest modes.
-Then we explore a simplified case of the same model, where $O(3)$ symmetry of it is replaced by $\Z_2$ and there are only two scalar fields, one of which creates a domain wall and another one gets a non-zero expectation value on it only.
-We find that such a localized field can have a domain wall by itself, which in low-energy limit behaves as a one dimensional string-like object, localized on a two-dimensional surface.
+Here we expand the previously known results on non-Abelian moduli in several directions.
+First, we establish a correspondence between a recently found analytic solution~\cite{GaniLizRad, GaniLizRad2} for the domain wall profile, which supports non-Abelian moduli, and the results from~\cite{KurSh}.
+We also discuss the ways of using the analytic solutions as checks for numerical solutions.
+Then we explore a simplified model, the one with the $\mathbb{O}(3)$ symmetry reduced to $\Z_2$, and with only two scalar fields~--- the first of these creating a domain wall, and the other having a non-zero expectation value on the wall only.
+We find that the latter field itself can have a domain wall which, in the low-energy limit, behaves as a one-dimensional string-like object localized on a two-dimensional surface.
 We discuss its properties and low-energy dynamics, deriving a corresponding effective action.

-Then in a construction which supports non-Abelian moduli, described by an $O(3)$ sigma-model, we discuss the possibility of existence of skyrmions of a type which is usually explored in condensed matter physics, and give a solution for such a skyrmion, based on the analogy with instantons.
+Within a construction which supports non-Abelian moduli described by an $\mathbb{O}(3)$ sigma-model, we discuss the possibility of existence of skyrmions of a type which is usually explored in condensed matter physics.
+We also give a solution for such a skyrmion, based on an analogy with instantons.

-Both for the initial model and the model of non-Abelian moduli on the domain wall we perform a symmetry analysis, keeping in mind possible applications of this method to more complex problems.
-The systems under consideration are very convenient for testing this method, since they allow us to compare its results with some of the known answers, and at the same time allow to consider a well-known set-up from a new viewpoint.
-Review of the symmetry analysis method is provided.
+For both the initial model and the model describing non-Abelian moduli on the domain wall, we perform symmetry analysis, keeping in mind the possible applications of this method to more complex problems.
+The systems under consideration are very convenient for testing this method, since they allow us to compare the ensuing results to the known answers.
+A review of the symmetry analysis method is provided.